h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 ## 3. Configure `rclone`

 Different approaches to configuring `rclone` exist.
 Refer to the [rclone docs](https://rclone.org/dropbox) for an approach that suits you.
 To mention some of the options, you can configure `rclone` to access the remote you set up using your personal identity.
 In the case of Dropbox, you can also set up `rclone` to authenticate over a [Dropbox App](https://rclone.org/dropbox/#get-your-own-dropbox-app-id).
 Moreover, both headless and headful configuration processes are supported.
 For a headful approach on your Raspberry Pi, you can for instance look into [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer).
-Again, I leave this choice up to you.
+Again, this choice is up to you.
 Running the `rclone config` command by itself (i.e., without providing any flags) starts an interactive config process with informative help messages and instructions.

-In the following sections, I document the headless set-up process using a Dropbox App that I performed.
+In the following sections, I document the **headless set-up process using a Dropbox App** that I performed.

 ### 3.1.
-Define environment variables
+Define Environment Variables

-To avoid having to type in the same strings multiple times, set environment variables for:
+To avoid having to type the same strings multiple times, set environment variables for:

 1. the type of remote you wish to set up,
 2. the name you wish to give the remote,